 A Camp Pendleton Marine who illegally sold 22 homemade firearms to undercover agents was sentenced to 37 months in prison, federal officials said.

-A federal judged handed down the more than three-year sentence Monday to Christian Ferrari, 23, for selling the nearly two-dozen weapons known as ghost guns across four separate transactions for $23,000.
+A federal judge handed down the more than three-year sentence Monday to Christian Ferrari, 23, for selling the nearly two-dozen weapons known as ghost guns across four separate transactions for $23,000.
 Ghost guns are firearms made by individuals who buy parts and use specialized tools to assemble them into a functional weapon.
 Unlike firearms made by licensed manufacturers, ghost guns do not have a serial number, making them virtually untraceable.

 Ferrari was accused of selling the guns to undercover Bureau of Alcohol, Tobacco, Firearms and Explosives agents between March 13 and May 9, 2023, according to a news release from the U.S. Attorney’s Office for the Southern District of California.
 At the time, Ferrari was a lance corporal stationed at Camp Pendleton in California.